SPECIAL PROGRAM OPPORTUNITIES

 American Friends of the Israel Philharmonic Orchestra are invited to direct their donations in support of specific programs of the Israel Philharmonic Orchestra.
 These opportunities, with the required gift amounts, are described below:

-Launched in 2018 with seed funding from the Belfer, Endelson & Cypress Family Philanthropic Fund, the AFIPO Commissioning Program supports the creation of new works specifically for the Israel Philharmonic Orchestra.
+Launched in 2018 with seed funding from Diane Belfer, Kenneth & Cheryl Endelson and Kathi & Gary Cypres, the AFIPO Commissioning Program supports the creation of new works specifically for the Israel Philharmonic Orchestra.
 Maestro Mehta believes avidly in supporting Israeli composers and bringing their music to life with world premieres and ongoing performances by the IPO, both in Israel and on tour.

 Prior commissions include: